-CEQA SIGNIFICANCE DETERMINATIONS FOR MANDATORY FINDINGS OF SIGNIFICANCE a) Less Than Significant Impact with Mitigation Incorporated
+CEQA SIGNIFICANCE DETERMINATIONS FOR MANDATORY FINDINGS OF SIGNIFICANCE

 As determined in Section 3.3.4, the Project is not anticipated to have adverse direct or indirect impacts to the federally and state listed special-status species.
 The Project is not anticipated to have substantial adverse effect on state or federally protected wetlands, or to conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance.
 Direct and indirect impacts to plants and wildlife species would be reduced, avoided, minimized, or mitigated through the implementation of PFs, AMMs, and MMs.
 The Project would not have a substantial adverse effect on riparian habitat or environmentally sensitive natural communities when mitigation is incorporated.